ljdursi/computecanadian/discussion-paper/05_governance_best_practices.md

 organization a healthy balance between national office and regional offices.

+**Proposal: The federation partners should clearly delineate the roles and responsibilities of the central office and the regional organizations.**

 However, in the case of our federation, this move may have been incomplete.
 In both of those two cases part of the process involved clear partnership agreements agreed to by the new regional organizations